tastejs/todomvc/architecture-examples/gwt/README.md

 This is a Google Web Toolkit (GWT) implementation of the TodoMVC application.
 The GWT version is rather different to all the other TodoMVC versions (Backbone, Knockout etc ...) in that it is written in Java which is compiled to JavaScript.
-The files within the <code>gwttodo</code> folder are the result of running the GWT compilation process on the Java files found within the src folder.
+The files within the `gwttodo` folder are the result of running the GWT compilation process on the Java files found within the src folder.
 The UI pattern used by this application is Model-View-Presenter.